-In Social Engineering you can’t just thrown money at the problem to make the system more secure though because it’s often a matter of people and education.
+In Social Engineering you can’t just be thrown money at the problem to make the system more secure though because it’s often a matter of people and education.

 - Some Unneeded Info

-I felt the information on actual software to be too detailed and only took unneeded space.
+I felt the information on actual software to be too detailed and only took up unneeded space.
 The specifics of programs and software will get old in a few years and can be easily retrieved with a Google search.